 An environmental health officer and cemeteries officer can be present at the exhumation.
-They will supervise the event to ensure that:
+They will supervise the event to make sure that:

 - the correct grave is opened

-- the exhumation commences as early as possible in the morning to ensure maximum privacy
+- the exhumation commences as early as possible in the morning to make sure maximum privacy

 - the plot is screened (if necessary) as appropriate for privacy